Skip to content

 • Hash algorithm: SHA256

-When you are finished, apply your changes.
-If you go to Status > IPsec, you should be able to check that both Phase 1 and Phase 2 are connected.
+Apply the changes.
+Navigate to Status > IPsec to verify that both Phase 1 and Phase 2 are connected.

 pfSense IPsec overview